dp119/py_repo/ansible.md

 Below command to run playbook to read /etc/redhat-release file on all nodes in verbose mode

 	ansible-playbook -i playbooks/inventory playbooks/playbook.yml -vv

+Below command to view the output of a module (used as a alternative to debug command)

+    ansible-playbook -i inventory playbook.yml -v

 ------------------